-SOCaaS and the SOC: Superior XDR's Secret Weapons
+SOCaaS and the SOC:

+Superior XDR's Secret Weapons

-Two components are fundamental to the power of superior XDR offerings, but are often missing from or limited in more pedestrian alternatives.
+There are two components that are fundamental to the power of superior XDR offerings, but they are often missing from or limited in pedestrian alternatives.
 They are Security Orchestration, Automation and Response (SOCaaS) and experienced SOC analysts.